Arsu-Lab/Arsu-Lab.github.io/Blog/BlogFiles/June2023_LLM.md

 As tempting as it might be to go down the rabbit-hole of Hume-an definition of causality, and argue that human reasoning is also mere correlation.
 The fact remains that these results show a clear shortcoming of LLMs.
 Some researchers have argued that [emergent abilities](https://github.com/Mooler0410/LLMsPracticalGuid) such as specific types of reasoning can suddenly appear once the model complexity reaches a certain level.
 However, formalizing a research programme based on these theories is difficult, and accepting these limitations remains the most pragmatic moves.

 Overall, LLMs seem to be highly capable of performing many common tasks (today, an LLM assists most of my writing).
-Personally, I find a responsive free copy-editor more useful than a hypothetical
+Personally, I find a responsive free copy-editor more useful than a hypothetical research assitant - I like to do research, and probably won't use an LLM even if I could.

 ## Where do we go from here?